 hot water bottle (there are kettles at the campsites), thermal underwear

-a pair of earings, but in fact I found the 2 which I picked up in a hostel in Spain in April which were still in my bag!
-Not, of course, absolutely necessary, just a nod to some sort of self-decoration
+a pair of earings, although in fact I found the 2 which I picked up in a hostel in Spain in April which were still in my bag!
+Not, of course absolutely necessary, just a nod to some sort of self-decoration

 A compass.
 I got a new one for my birthday so that will be in my luggage from now on, whichever direction I go in!

 It was not warm enough to dry things outside most of the time and because the route is not long I admit that I didn’t wash my clothes.
 You will be glad to hear, however, that I did go to some trouble to clean myself in washrooms and public toilet facilities all around the island.
 This meant that I frequently entered a cafe in walking gear with my carrier bag, ordered a cup of tea, sought out their (toilet), and emerged 10 minutes later dressed differently!
 I expect there are launderettes in some places, but in order to wash in a machine you either need to take more clothes with you, or you have to wash and immediately dry one set at a time which is not practical, or go naked while they wash and dry….

 The washing line.
 I did use it to tie up various things, but it was too long

 The extra mobile phone because it had a Spanish SIM card in it!